Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Pisces' traditional ruler was Jupiter instead of Neptune.

 Scorpio, Pisces, and Aquarius are considered the three magical signs.
-They all think there is more to life than what's beyond what they can see.
+They all think there is more to life than what is known.
 All three conspire to find ways to beat death.
 Scorpio welcomes death, and even celebrates it.
 Aquarius is searching for a way into the afterlife.
 Pisces is willing to sacrifice herself and has faith that there is more to the big picture.
+Pisces believes in resurrection.

 Uranus in Your Natal (Birth) Chart